ecsuvd/ecsuvd.github.io/_posts/2017-04-18-HR_analysis.markdown

   )
 {% endhighlight %}
-The data contained 10 columns of information of about 15000 employees: employee's satisfaction, last evaluation (I guess employer's evaluation), number of projects involved, average monthly hours, time spend in the company, work accident, promotion in last 5 years, type of position, salary category, and the employee left or not status.
+The data contained 10 columns of information of about 15000 employees: employee's satisfaction, last evaluation (employer's evaluation, I guess), number of projects involved, average monthly hours, time spent in the company, whether a work accident had occurred or not, promotion in last 5 years, type of position, salary category, and whether the employee left or not.
 {% highlight R %}
 > head(hr_data)
 # A tibble: 14,999 <U+00D7> 10